dcunited001/dcunited001.github.io/_posts/2019-02-21-disnormalization-the-21st-century-tower-of-babel.md

     expectation of consistent meaning to be conveyed.
 Personally, I detest meme templates in my newsfeed ... but please, bear with me.

 Remember the first set of memes that came out?
 Scumbag Steve?
 The Obsessed Girlfriend?
 There was a limited set of symbols established by the memes, which resonated strongly enough with people to power those meme's social election over others.
+From a spectral perspective on information, the wavelengths of these memes had astronomical amplitude.
 Yet, once the idea of memed-images became normalized and the arcane secrets of automated meme-generation became commonplace, this unleashed a deluge of idiosyncratic memes.
 If an internet meme does not have wide distribution, then one cannot anticipate consistent apprehension of meaning in those who see it -- it has not become normalized.

 ####